Rancho Palos Verdes, California: Landslide area

 A small section of the city, the Portuguese Bend area of the Palos Verdes Peninsula has a history of landslides going back 250,000 years.
-The landslide spans 260 acre with an average thickness of 135 ft.
+The landslide spans 260 acre, around 4% of the total landmass of the peninsula, with an average thickness of 135 ft.
 The ground failure occurs on an overall smooth surface approximately 100 ft below the surface.
 The ground failure over the years has been due to seaward-dipping strata, rock weakness and continual coastal erosion.

 In 2023, the city received a more than $23 million grant from the Federal Emergency Management Agency (FEMA) to help mitigate the effects of the land movement in the area.
 Later in the year, the Rancho Palos Verdes City Council declared a local emergency due to increasing land movement following landslides.

 In July 2024, So Cal Gas suspended services to 135 homes due to the severity of the land movement.
 On September 2, 2024, California Governor Gavin Newsom declared a state of emergency, and officials cut power to 245 homes.
 As of February 2025, land movement has slowed significantly, resulting in gas and electricity services being restored to a number of homes in the land movement area.
 The city also installed dozens of dewatering wells and drainage improvements as a long‑term stabilization project in the area.

 As of May 2025, SoCalGas has begun to restore gas services to the majority of homes in the landslide area following reports that monitoring has shown no measurable movement in the land because of the city's mitigation efforts.